The definitive guide to living and working in the Cayman Islands

 Wedding Bands, Engagement Rings & Bridal GiftsThere are many elegant and luxurious jewellery merchants in Cayman offering a variety of engagement rings and wedding bands at very competitive prices.
 You will find every gemstone and style on display - from dazzling diamonds in every imaginable cut and size, to alternatives such as Cayman’s local Caymanite, a semi-precious stone of the ‘dolostone’ family.

-Shopping for bridal gifts is easy in Cayman where there is a huge array of jewellery set with crystals, pearls or fashion jewellery.
-For the groomsmen and male family members, Cayman has a good selection of stores selling Cuban cigars, men’s jewellery, including cufflinks and watches as well as fine wines and spirits.
+Shopping for bridal gifts is easy in Cayman, as there is a huge array of jewellery set with crystals, pearls or fashion jewellery.
+For the groomsmen and male family members, Cayman has a good selection of stores selling Cuban cigars, men’s jewellery, cufflinks and watches, as well as fine wines and spirits.

 Duty on Wedding Gifts Wedding guests coming to Cayman with gifts for the bride and groom are legally required to declare the gifts and pay the relevant duty costs.
-The duty applies to most gifts, except for books and cameras.
+The duty applies to most gifts, except for books, cameras, crystal glassware and tablewear and kitchenwear made of porcelain or china.

 Wedding Cakes & CateringThe hotel resorts on-Island all offer special in-house catering for wedding events at their resort locations.
 The Cake Studio (Tel: (345) 926 4944) is a bespoke cake shop specialising in couture and custom cake designs.
 The studio offers a bake-to-order service for weddings, showers, birthdays or any other special occasion.
 They create custom recipes and cake designs and have even been featured in Cake Central magazine, Volume 4 Issue 7.
 Cake prices start at CI$85.
 Visit www.thecakestudiocayman.com or their Facebook page, The Cake Studio Cayman, for inspiration.
 Mise en Place (Tel: (345) 623 2433) provides delicious catering plus stunning wedding cakes and desserts and The Brasserie Market (Tel: (345) 945 1814) offers gourmet catering.